rayanweragala/QuickShare/README.md

 A secure, peer-to-peer file sharing web application that enables instant file transfers between devices without uploading files to any server.

 ## Release Notes
+### v1.2.0 – 2025-10-18
+- Feature Launch: Room-Based Persistent Sharing.
+- Introduced the ability to create public or private, long-running rooms for file exchange.
+- Implemented automatic, unique animal naming (e.g., "Daring Monkey's Room") and icons for new rooms and participants.
+- Added real-time file management (upload, list, download, delete) within rooms.
+- Introduced the ability to mark rooms as "Featured" for easy access by all users.

+**Stability Fixes:**
+- Resolved the critical LazyInitializationException error in scheduled room cleanup by applying @Transactional.
+- Ensured data integrity by filtering the API response to only show files marked as isAvailable = true.
+- UI/UX Improvements:
+- Enhanced the FileCard component with chat-style visuals (uploader avatar, name tooltip, left/right alignment).
+- Fixed file name truncation and responsiveness issues in the file list UI.

 ### v1.1.0 – 2025-10-13
 - Added **multi-recipient broadcast session support**
 - Completed frontend/backend broadcast sharing fixes